David S. Schrump, M.D.

-Phase I/II Evaluation of the Immune Checkpoint Inhibitor, Pembrolizumab in Combination with Oral Decitabine and Tetrahydrouridine as First-Line Therapy for Inoperable, Locally Advanced or Metastatic Non-small Cell Lung CancerOpen - Not yet RecruitingNCI Protocol ID NCI-17-C-0140Investigator David S. Schrump, M.D.Share this trial: Referral Contacts
+Phase I/II Evaluation of the Immune Checkpoint Inhibitor, Pembrolizumab in Combination with Oral Decitabine and Tetrahydrouridine as First-Line Therapy for Inoperable, Locally Advanced or Metastatic Non-small Cell Lung CancerOpen - RecruitingNCI Protocol ID NCI-17-C-0140Investigator David S. Schrump, M.D.Share this trial: Referral Contacts

 Contact Name Phone Number Tricia Kunst (240) 760-6234

-Phase II Evaluation of Nivolumab, an Immune Checkpoint Inhibitor, alone or in combination with Oral Decitabine/Tetrahydrouridine as Second Line Therapy for Non-Small Cell Lung CancerOpen - Not yet RecruitingNCI Protocol ID NCI-17-C-0052Investigator David S. Schrump, M.D.
+Phase II Evaluation of Nivolumab, an Immune Checkpoint Inhibitor, alone or in combination with Oral Decitabine/Tetrahydrouridine as Second Line Therapy for Non-Small Cell Lung CancerOpen - RecruitingNCI Protocol ID NCI-17-C-0052Investigator David S. Schrump, M.D.